-Whether you're flying for the first time or the 500th, choosing the seats the two of you will occupy on an airplane is an important part of the pre-flight process — and it can have an significant impact on your comfort in the air.
-The following will help in choosing the best economy-class seats if you're a couple interested in maximum comfort on a plane ride of any duration.
+Whether you're flying for the first time or the 500th, choosing seats that the two of you will occupy on an airplane is an important part of the pre-flight process — and it can have a significant impact on your pleasure in the air.
+Although traveling in premium economy or business class is is certainly deal, those larger seats may not be affordable.
+So the following can help you in selecting the best economy-class seats as a couple interested in maximum comfort on a plane ride of any duration.

 Time Required: 30 Minutes

 - Choose your seats as soon as possible so that you have the widest selection of locations from which to pick.
 Normally, you can do this when you buy tickets online.
-(Exceptions are when your flight is in the distant future or you select a flight on an airline that does not display seats).
+(Exceptions are when your flight is in the distant future or you select a flight on an airline that does not display seats or offer a choice before boarding).
 Before you click "purchase," consider your choices.

 - Traveling as a couple, your best bet is to secure two seats together on one side of the airplane.
 Before you choose, decide which of you is a "window" person and which is an "aisle."
 (Of course, you can switch during the flight.)
 Window seats offer the best views and a wall to lean against but make some people feel claustrophobic.
 Aisle seats offer a little bit more room to stretch out.
 But it's more difficult to sleep because flight attendants and other passengers may jostle you as they make their way up and down the aisle.
 Another option, if both of you want to sit on the aisle, is to choose two seats across from each other.
 The drawback is, you won't know who your seat mates will be.